How to Know If You Have Termites In Your Home

 Difficult, however, is not the same as impossible.
 If you keep your eyes open, you might be able to spot the telltale signs of a termite infestation in the works and react accordingly.

-Three common evidences of termite activity include:
+Five common signs of termite activity include:

 Termites reproduce after a swarm of their winged forms emerge on a warm spring or early-summer day.
 These swarms actually come straight from the ground, so if you witness this happening, you know its termites.
 If you don’t see the swarm, you might see a lump or large collection of little wings instead, possibly down in the cellar.

 Nothing scares a termite more than being exposed to the elements for too long.
 This is why they live inside the wood they eat, and why they build tiny tunnels made of mud along, near, and around their colonies.
 If you see little mud tubes – usually no thicker than a pencil – running along your walls, termites have created their own highway system and are probably still lurking inside your home.

 If you see any of these termite warning signs, you need to act quickly.
 The longer you let termites stay in your property, the more damage they will do.
-If they are widespread enough, you might be looking at a massive repair job to ensure your home is structurally sound.
+If they are wide-spread enough, you might be looking at a massive repair job to ensure your home is structurally sound.

 If you live in or around Indianapolis, contact Trio Pest Control and our Greenwood termite removal specialists.
 We offer fast, reliable service with a smile, each and every time.
 New customers also qualify for 10% off their first service with an online coupon.
 Go ahead and request your free estimate today to learn more.